Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 CLI Commissioning uses the OpenThread CLI of a device already on the network in order to commission another device.
 It is useful for development purposes and testing.

+- Connect to the CLI of the device, such as by using ``serial-adapter`` if using the [on module architecture](../reference/system-architecture.md)
 - The Commissioner device must be already connected to the desired network.
     - The ``state`` command can be used to test this - output should be ``child``, ``router`` or ``leader``.
 - Run the ``commissioner start`` command.
     - The device will attempt to become the active commissioner
+- Use one of the joining procedures below to obtain the joiner credentials.
 - Run the ``commissioner joiner add <eui64> <cred>`` command
     - This adds the joiner as an authorised joining device
 - At this point, turn on the new device (or start the joining process using the CLI).